 Probably because there were arguments in the working group when this was getting written that pushed away from making an absolute rule.
 It's not like they included an example of when it did make sense to change the order and it still preserved the meaning and operability.
 They don't show you that as a reference case.
 So then everyone ends up saying "Okay, just make it this rule of top-down, left-to-right."
 I think that's why it's good if we include examples and how we thought about the meaning and operability.
 Either through user testing or through our thoughts we're explaining it, we're trying to show you one or two examples to say, "Here's how you could think about that."

 I think your example is a good one.
 And I think it's an interesting take on that question.
 It would be helpful to show a small piece of a website and talk about how that particular problem might be addressed and create specific examples.
 Because that is exactly what is so annoying – there's nothing but talk about all this.
 Show me.
 There's no, “Here’s an example of how I did it, and I'm going to explain why I did it this way."

 Try hitting tab once the close button is the first element that receives focus on this modal dialog example.

 Another example could be a sequenced set of actions in a user interface.
-For example, When you use Google Maps to search for nearby restaurants.
-Every time I make a selection the focus order does not move back up to the top of page.
+An exmple would be when you use Google Maps to search for nearby restaurants.
+Every time I make a selection the focus order does not move back up to the top of the page.
 It keeps moving through a logical context on the page.

-Right, and then you're worried because if they thought the wrong way and then they did it wrong.
-You're legally at risk.
+Right, and then you're worried because if they thought the wrong way and then they did it wrong, then you're legally at risk.